Honda Pilot Extended Warranty: Cost, Coverage and Plans

 To be sure you're getting a good deal on an extended warranty, compare quotes from multiple providers.

 For context, the average cost of an extended warranty is around $1,000 per year of coverage.
-The quotes we collected for our hypothetical 2021 Honda Pilot were less expensive by comparison.
+The quotes we collected for our hypothetical 2021 Honda Pilot were the same or more expensive by comparison.

 Bumper-to-bumper warranties often go by names like "Platinum" or "Complete Care."
 Lower-tier plans are usually cheaper, but they cover fewer parts per dollar.
 Based on customer reviews, many people are disappointed by the coverage limits on these plans, so we suggest a bumper-to-bumper warranty for most situations.